Alabama Court Records

 What Happens When a Court Case Goes to Trial in Alabama?

 The prosecution lawyer presents the evidence against the defendant, and the defendant showcases evidence in defense.
 The court may reopen the case for the prosecutor and the defendant to make further arguments.
 The jury then deliberates on the trial and delivers a unanimous verdict.
 If the defendant is found guilty, the judge sentences the defendant based on the jury’s decision and the issuance of sentences following Title 13A of the Code of Alabama.
-The defendant can choose to appeal the decision to the circuit court for a new trial.
+The defendant may appeal the decision to the circuit court for a new trial.

-Can you be Put on Trial Twice for the Same Crime in Alabama?
+Can You Be Put On Trial Twice For The Same Crime In Alabama?

 No, under the Fifth Amendment, the US Constitution ruled that the double jeopardy clause applies to all states through incorporation.
-The double jeopardy clause protects parties from being tried twice for the same crime to safeguard offenders’ lives and properties.
+The double jeopardy clause typically protects parties from being tried twice for the same crime to safeguard offenders’ lives and properties.

 How Do I Lookup a Criminal Court Case in Alabama?